-16.5 The supplementary adhesive is prepared with the required amount of water (see section 1), and mixed with a paddle mixer until the desired consistency is achieved.
+- 16.5 The supplementary adhesive is prepared with the required amount of water (see section 1), and mixed with a paddle mixer until the desired consistency is achieved.
 After allowing the adhesive to rest for 5 minutes, it is stirred again.
 The adhesive is applied in a continuous line around the perimeter of the board with three additional dabs of adhesive distributed uniformly over the remaining surface of the board.
-Alternatively, it can be applied over the entire

-16.6 The first run of insulation boards is positioned on the base profile.
+Alternatively, it can be applied over the entire face of the insulation board using a notched trowel. - 16.6 The first run of insulation boards is positioned on the base profile.
 The boards must be pressed firmly against the wall and butted tightly together with the vertical joints staggered by at least 200 mm (see Figure 4).
 Joints between boards greater than 2 mm should be filled.
 Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting boards to fit.
 Any gaps, high spots or irregularities are removed by lightly planing with a rasp over the whole surface.
 Alignment should be checked as work proceeds.